outdodged/skbreaker/README.md

   decrypted[i] = encrypted[i] XOR ( key1 + ( i mod (1+key2) ) )
   ```

-- **Filtering** candidates to identify the genuine encrypted string(s)—in our example, those that contain the phrase `"This string is encrypted."`.
+- **Filtering** candidates to identify the genuine encrypted string(s)—in our example, those that contain the phrase `"This string is encrypted."` (in this example, modify it to your expected strings).
 - **Patching** the encrypted data so that the decrypted, cleartext string (plus a null terminator) is permanently in place.
 - **Auto-Cleanup:**
   For every function that references the candidate, skbreaker automatically scans for the decryption loop (using a simple heuristic) and patches out the decryption junk by replacing the identified block with NOP instructions.
 This provides a clean and concise disassembly or decompilation view.